 Queen Elizabeth National Park is located in western Uganda near the border with the Democratic Republic of Congo.
 It lies within the Albertine Rift Valley, spanning a variety of eco systems.
 Crater lakes, grassy hills, open savannah, woodland and lush forest jungles, support plenty of wildlife in an area of 1978 square kilometers.

-The park is easily accessible for travelers, taking only about 7 hours drive from Kampala on a good paved road.
-One can also take a one hour flight from Entebbe Airport to an airstrip just outside the park.
+The park is easily accessible for travellers, taking only about a 7-hour drive from Kampala on a good paved road.
+One can also take a one-hour flight from Entebbe Airport to an airstrip just outside the park.

 Wildlife of Queen Elizabeth National Park